TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/fileadmin/`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a directory in which editors store files.
+This is the default directory in which editors store files.
 Typically images,
 PDFs or video files appear in this directory and/or its subdirectories.

 Note that this is only the default editor's file storage.
 This directory